 Also Read: How to Check if CPU is Overclocked

-We looked at different ways on how to tell if CPU is bad.
-While it is unlikely that a CPU can fail so easily, it is still worth troubleshooting where the problem lies if your PC is acting up.
+We looked at different ways to tell if the CPU is bad.
+While it is unlikely that a CPU can fail so quickly, it is still worth troubleshooting where the problem lies if your PC is acting up.

-The integral part of testing if your CPU is bad or dead is to start off by isolating where the problem lies.
-You could also start off by physically inspecting the CPU.
-Burn damages or bent pins are a telltale sign of a damaged CPU.
+The integral part of testing if your CPU is bad or dead is isolating where the problem lies.
+You could also begin by physically inspecting the CPU.
+Burn damages or bent pins are telltale signs of a damaged CPU.

-If motherboard is good, but if your system is acting up in the boot process or when the OS is loaded and your system freezes or shuts down abruptly that could indicated CPU issues.
+If the motherboard is good, but your system is acting up in the boot process or when the OS is loaded, and your system freezes or shuts down abruptly, that could indicate CPU issues.
 Start by checking the CPU temperature here.

-Also, if your CPU is malfunctioning entirely then the POST test at the system startup could be your friend.
-The POST test creates beep code if it detects problems with the hardware which is a great way to tell where the problem exactly lies.
+Also, if your CPU is malfunctioning entirely, then the POST test at the system startup could be your friend.
+The POST test creates a beep code if it detects problems with the hardware, which is a great way to tell where the problem lies.